Permanent Exhibit

 Westford Academy

 Westford Academy (WA) was founded in 1792 as a private secondary school for children “of any nation, age, or sex.”
-It was exceptional from its beginning, taking both boys and … Read more »
+It was exceptional from its beginning, taking both boys … Read more »